 The issuance of the CDs and the related use of proceeds described above are not intended to comply with the Social Bond Principles, June 2021 (the "Principles").
-The Principles are voluntary process guidelines published by the International Capital Markets Association for the issuance of social bonds developed by a committee of issuers, investors and other market participants.
-We cannot assure you that the donations to Start Small Think Big meets your expectations concerning diversity, expectations for sustainable finance products or any criteria or guidelines with which you are required to comply.
+The Principles are voluntary process guidelines published by the International Capital Markets assure you that the donations to Start Small Think Big meets your expectations concerning diversity, expectations for sustainable finance products or any criteria or guidelines with which you are required to comply.